anxuae/pycups-notify/README.rst

 The ``pycups-notifier`` library is an extension to the `pycups <https://github.com/OpenPrinting/pycups>`_ one.
-It enables registration to CUPS RSS ("Really Simple Syndication") notifications.
+It enables subscription to CUPS RSS notifications.

 This library implements the `Event Notifier <http://www.marco.panizza.name/dispenseTM/slides/exerc/eventNotifier/eventNotifier.html>`_ pattern to match with the `design description <https://www.cups.org/doc/spec-design.html>`_